cknzraposo/ai4gdpublic/HOWTOGUIDE.md

 ---

 ## Step 6: Deploy to Azure Static Web Apps

+- **Azure Static Web Apps** is a service that automatically builds and deploys full-stack web apps to Azure from a GitHub repository.
+It supports static sites with serverless APIs, making it ideal for this project.
+- Note: If you don't have an Azure account, you can sign up for a free account which includes a limited number of free Static Web Apps deployments.
+See: [Azure Free Account](https://azure.microsoft.com/free/)

 1. **Push** your code to GitHub (`main` branch).
 2. **In Azure Portal** ▶️ Create **Static Web App**